packyan/CppPrimer/Chapter.09/README.md

 ### Exercise 9.32
  @Brief  In the program on page 354 would it be legal to write the call to
 //  insert as follows?
-//          If not, why not?
+//          If not, why not

 //          iter = vi.insert(iter, *iter++);
 //  @Answer the statement is illegal, cause as said in Standard [5.2.2] :
 //          "The order of evaluation of arguments is unspecified."